abacusorg/AbacusSummit/readers/README.md

 point that we upload them to a package manager.

 ## Dependencies
+The Python dependencies are:
+- asdf (our fork, see below)
+- astropy
+- numba

+*Note:* Please update Astropy if you receive an error message like `AttributeError: 'numpy.ndarray' object has no attribute 'info'`

 Essentially all AbacusSummit data products are packaged in [ASDF](https://asdf.readthedocs.io/) files with blosc compression.
 The compression should be transparent to the user, but for now